An introduction into cookie consent and the GDPR, explaining what cookies are, how they are affected by the GDPR and why everyone should take notice.

-Cookies are facing big changes with this year’s General Data Protection Regulation (GDPR).
-They are a vital part of web-browsing and, although you don’t often know they are there and functioning, it’s about time you did.
+Cookie consent is facing big changes with this year’s General Data Protection Regulation (GDPR).
+Cookies are a vital part of web-browsing and, although you don’t often know they are there and functioning, it’s about time you did.
 There are various types of cookies but they usually have the function of remembering users' information on a website or to record the users' browsing activity–such as clicking particular buttons or logging in.

-Here is a breakdown on the types of cookies that factor into your web browsing experience:
+Here is a breakdown on some of the different types of cookies that factor into your web browsing experience:

 Strictly necessary cookies